fastAndCurious-cloud/Terraform-KPMG-Challenge1/README.md

 # **Assignment**

-This repository holds the code for the 'KPMG assignment' project, The terraform project deploys a web application and creates following resources -
+This repository holds the code for the 'terraform assignment' project, The terraform project deploys a web application and creates following resources -
 - Load balancer with an autoscaling group
 - Elasctic file system